Midsomer Murders

 Midsomer Murders is still running, thank God, and will be for a long time to come.
 But new episodes have not yet been broadcast in all countries – especially not in the UK.
 I don’t want to give away any spoilers, so you won’t find any dates from season 23 onwards.

-contact me!
+Also, I may have missed a mention in Midsomer Murders.
+If this is the case, don’t hesitate to contact me!
 I’m not omniscient, and as you know, every time I re-watch Midsomer Murders, something new comes to my attention… it’s the same with history, although it happens to me very, very rarely.
 But nobody’s perfect.